chennanni/chennanni.github.io/_posts/project/2014-06-24-project-ninja-boomerang.md

 This is my first game made with Construct 2, hosting in my Dropbox Server.

-It CAN be played in this [webpage](https://dl.dropboxusercontent.com/u/77067427/Boomerang2/index.html).
+The source is [here](https://github.com/chennanni/Boomerang2).
 Hope you enjoy it!

 ![ninja-boomerang](/source/img/ninja-boomerang.png)